-The Tax Act includes rules related to the taxation of certain publicly traded trusts and partnerships referred to as "specified investment flow-through" entities or "SIFTs".
+The Tax Act contains rules related to the taxation of certain publicly traded trusts and partnerships referred to as specified investment flow-through entities (SIFTs).
 Under the SIFT rules, SIFTs and their unitholders are taxed in a manner similar to corporations and their shareholders.
 Certain real estate investment trusts (REITs) are exempt from SIFT taxation.
-Certain "cross-border" income trusts that invest in non-Canadian assets may also be exempt from SIFT taxation.
+Certain cross-border income trusts that invest in non-Canadian assets may also be exempt from SIFT taxation.